utrechtzouk/utrechtzouk.github.io/studio-classes.md

 You can purchase a ticket for 1,
 2, or 3 classes a week,
 and then choose which classes you want to do within your ticket.
-You receive a 50% discount on the 2nd and 3rd course you take with us in the same season.

 All of our regular classes are in Studio OOST, Theaterhuis de Berenkuil,